 The Roundhill

-What: It should come as no surprise that Brighton is home to a 100% vegan pub, where the only steak you'll find on the menu is one made from chargrilled celeriac!
-Jokes aside, this homely joint on Ditchling Road is serving up all kinds of comforting dishes, from creamy pappardelle pasta made red peppers and tapenade, to a classic burger filled with burger sauce, red onions, gherkins and Applewood cheese.
+What: It should come as no surprise that Brighton is home to a 100% vegan pub!
+This homely joint on Ditchling Road is serving up all kinds of comforting dishes, from jackfruit burritos with guac and corn salsa to a buddha bowl packed full of roast squash, lentils and pickled cabbage, topped with pomegranate and tahini dressing.
 It's great for grazing too thanks to a selection of small bites and plates such as hummus and pitta, loaded fries and panko cauliflower wings.
+A mean Sunday roast menu rounds off the week in style!

 Where: 100 Ditchling Road, BN1 4SG